Corona, Covid-19, SARS-CoV-2

 Corona-viruses are a family of viruses that range from the common cold to 'Middle East Respiratory Syndrome' (MERS).
 COVID-19 is the name given by WHO to the disease that is caused by a new (novel) coronavirus.
 This newly found coronavirus is now called SARS-CoV-2.
 It is mainly transmitted through droplets generated when an infected person sneezes, coughs, or even exhales.
 These droplets float in the air for some time, and then fall on floors, tabletops or surfaces.
 An infected person may transfer viruses to objects (like knobs, utensils) and other surfaces s/he touches if his/her hand has traces of saliva, nasal discharge, etc. This disease COVID-19 is now a pandemic.

 One can get infected by breathing in the virus if s/he is near to someone who either has COVID-19 or is a carrier of this virus.
-One can also get infected by touching a contaminated object or surface (where the droplets containing viruses have landed) and then touching his/her eyes, nose or mouth.
+Rarely one can also get infected by touching a contaminated object or surface (where the droplets containing viruses have landed) and then touching his/her eyes, nose or mouth.
 This virus can live on surfaces like plastic and metal for at least 2 days.
-So keep cleaning and disinfecting all counters, handles, knobs, and other surfaces others might have touched.
-If you touch a surface which might have been touched by some (who do not share living space with you), either wash your hands by soap or use hand sanitizer.
+Fomites are things, materials which may carry pathogens (viruses, bacteria, ...), such as paper (currency / bank notes), handles, knobs, switches, personal electronic devices, utensils, arm rests, clothes, etc. Though the chances of getting enough SARS-CoV-2 viruses that can cause COVID-19 by fomites are rare.
+Even then, clean or disinfect things / surfaces others (might) have touched.
+If you touch a surface which might have been touched by someone (who do not share living space with you), either wash your hands by soap or use hand sanitizer.
 Avoid touching your face by bare hand, when not in your home, use handkerchief.

 Since the beginning of this millennium, the world has seen outbreaks like SARS, MERS, Bird Flu, Swine Flu, Zika, Ebola, etc.